Meet our Officers and Board Members

 Tera is originally from Chicago and attended the University of Notre Dame prior to completing medical school in Des Moines, Iowa.
 She is currently a pediatric resident at the University of Texas Medical Branch in Galveston and is excited to be a part of the CHPH community.
 Tera and her husband, George, are parishioners at St. Joseph Syro-Malabar Catholic Church in Missouri City, TX.

 Jasmine Moreno, MD

 Jasmine grew up in El Paso, Texas surrounded by her awesome Mexican family.
 She attended the University of Notre Dame and obtained her medical degree from Baylor College of Medicine.
 She is currently a Pediatric Resident at Texas Children’s Hospital.
 As part of the CHPH community, she hopes to continue to grow in community and learn about incorporating our Catholic faith into our medical practice.
 She is currently a parishioner at Holy Rosary Catholic Church.

 Advisor to the Board

 Arland is the President of the St. John Paul II Foundation.
 Mr. Nichols earned a Master of Divinity from the University of St. Thomas and he holds a certification in Health Care Ethics from the National Catholic Bioethics Center.
 A popular speaker and writer, Mr. Nichols is currently completing a Doctorate in bioethics from Regina Apostolorum in Rome.
 Arland believes CHPH is important because medical professionals have a tremendous impact on the culture and on families and providing them with regular opportunities for education and fellowship is essential.
-Father of seven children, Arland and his wife are parishioners at St. Bartholemew the Apostle Catholic Church.
+Father of nine children, Arland and his wife are parishioners at St. Bartholemew the Apostle Catholic Church.

 Fr.
 Richard Hinkley